African American History OERs

 Updated: 4 days ago

 Here is a running list of open educational resources I use to develop my courses.
-As my Winter Term classes end, I'm sharing this in solidarity with others who are working through Spring syllabi plans.
+I'm sharing this in solidarity with others who are working through syllabi/lesson plans.

 (NOTE: Most of the collection descriptions below are taken directly from the corresponding websites.
 Some have been abridged or edited for clarity.)